DEGIRO Fees Explained

 Fee type Amount When it applies

-Core Selection ETFs (Tradegate) €1.00 Commission waived; €1.00 handling fee only — Tradegate listing required
+Core Selection products (Tradegate) €1.00 Commission waived; €1.00 handling fee only — Tradegate listing required.
+Currency or external product and spread costs may apply.

 FX conversion (AutoFX) 0.25% Per transaction in a non-base currency

-FX conversion (Manual) €10 + 0.25% When manually converting between currency balances
+FX conversion (Manual) €10 + 0.25% When manually converting between currency balances, where your DEGIRO entity offers it — the UK schedule lists Auto FX only

-Deposit fee €0.00 SEPA bank transfers are free
+Deposit fee €0.00 Bank transfers in are listed as free on the fee schedules

-€3.00 flat: how the fee behaves at different order sizes
+The €3.00 ETF fee: how it behaves at different order sizes

-The core cost of every standard trade on DEGIRO — and why small orders carry a disproportionately high effective rate.
+The standard ETF cost on non-Tradegate exchanges — and why small orders carry a disproportionately high effective rate.

-Order value Standard fee Effective rate Core Selection (Tradegate)
+Order value Non-Tradegate fee Effective rate Core Selection (Tradegate)

 €100 €3.00 3.00% €1.00 (1.00%)